RealOrangeOne/zoloto/README.md

 ## Development setup

 `./scripts/setup.sh` will create a virtual environment, and install all the required development dependencies into it.
+You will additionally need to install [OpenCV](#opencv).

 There are some additional useful scripts to assist: